gdg-galway/gdg-mongodb-rest/README.md

 ## Congratulations!

 You have successfully completed this simple tutorial and created your own REST API using MongoDB, Express, JSON Web Tokens, bcrypt and more!

+You can also check out an article I wrote on Medium about REST APIs: https://medium.com/creative-black-pug-studio/restful-apis-5b0944900e6a.

 I hope you have enjoyed this codelab and I invite you to check our other tuts on https://github.com/gdg-galway.